aleir97/eHand/README.md

   </head>
 </html>

-If this hardware requirements are fullfilled, you can load and test their core software found at the hardware directory.
+If these hardware requirements are fulfilled, you can load and test their core software found in the hardware directory.
 Moreover, some python dependencies need and can be installed with:

 ```console
 pip -install requirements.txt